When you buy through our links, we may earn a commission. Learn more.

-In the world of computer chips, bigger numbers are often better.
-More cores, higher GHz, greater FLOPs, all desired by engineers and users alike.
-But there is one measure in semiconductors that's hot right now, and the smaller, the better.
-Enter semiconductor manufacturing and the technology node (a.k.a. the process node).
+In the realm of computer chips, bigger numbers are often better.
+More cores, higher GHz, and greater FLOPs, are all desired by engineers and users alike.
+However, there's one metric in semiconductors that keeps gaining attention and relevance: the smaller, the better.
+Welcome to the world of semiconductor manufacturing and the technology node, also known as the process node.

 One of the biggest marketing terms associated with chip fabrication is the feature size.

-In the chip industry, the feature size relates to something called the process node.
-As we mentioned in How CPUs are Designed, Part 3, this is a fairly loose term, as different manufacturers use the phrase to describe different aspects of the chip itself, but not so long ago it referred to the smallest sized gap between two sections of a transistor.
+In the chip industry, the term "feature size" is associated with the process node.
+As discussed in "How CPUs are Designed, Part 3," the term is somewhat flexible.
+Different manufacturers use it to describe varying aspects of the chip.
+Not so long ago, it specifically denoted the smallest gap between two sections of a transistor.

-But here's the real kicker: that Celeron only produces around 30 W of heat, compared to the Pentium's 12 W. This heat comes from the fact that as electricity is pushed around the circuits in the chip, energy is lost due through various processes and the vast majority of it is released as heat.
-Yes, 30 is a bigger number than 12, but don't forget that the chip has nearly 100 times more transistors.
+But here's the real kicker: that Celeron generates approximately 30W of heat, whereas the Pentium emits a mere 12W.
+This heat emanates primarily from the movement of electricity through the chip's circuits.
+As electricity flows, energy dissipates due to various processes, with the vast majority being released as heat.
+While 30 is certainly higher than 12, it's vital to remember that the Celeron boasts nearly 100 times more transistors.